-In the field of postal services, the Agency collaborates with different international organizations and institutions.
-It participates in professional conferences on postal matters and works together with European regulators.
-Its experts are actively engaged in numerous international bodies and participate in discussions.
-Below is the list of the most important international institutions.
+In the area of postal services the Agency collaborates with several international organizations and institutions.
+It attends professional conferences on postal services and works together with European regulatory bodies.
+The Agency's experts actively participate in numerous international bodies.
+Below are a few of the most important international institutions:

-The legal ground for establishing this body is stated in the Postal Directive 97/67/EC, which requires member states to appoint one or several independent regulators for postal services.
-These regulators must work towards developing a single market for postal services, which however requires collaboration, and as a result the organization of a joint working body.
+The legal foundation for establishing this body is in the Postal Directive 97/67/ES, which includes the requirement that member states must appoint one or more independent regulatory bodies in postal services.
+They must operate towards developing a single European postal market, which requires cooperation and organization of a joint working body.
 Several project groups operate under EGRP, with the Agency actively participating in them.
 The programme for the year 2020 is performed in X working groups.

-The Universal Postal Union (UPU) is the global postal organization.
-The Agency participates in the activities of the union’s International Bureau by filling out questionnaires and providing opinions on future postal sector reform, and actively partakes in the discussions on the future of this sector on the international level.
-The Agency is an observer in the union’s Council of Administration.
+UPU is the Universal Postal Union.
+The Agency participates in the activities of the international office of the Union by filling out questionnaires and preparing opinions, and takes part in discussions on the future of the sector at the international level.